-The BiState Tax can be used only to reimburse the Owner Group for costs relating to the Original Project that have been approved by the Commission.
-Any funds remaining after the completion of the Original Project will be used for further improvements to Union Station as approved by the Commission.
-Pursuant to the Sales Tax Escrow and Disbursement Agreement, the Commission originally agreed to make \$117,101,000 of the BiState Tax revenues available for payment of the costs of the Original Project.
+Those funds remaining after the completion of the Original Project have been used and will continue be used for further improvements to Union Station as approved by the Commission.
+Pursuant to the Sales Tax Escrow and Disbursement Agreement, the Commission originally agreed to make BiState Tax revenues available for payment of the costs of the Original Project.
 The Commission retained a portion of BiState tax revenues for budgeted administrative costs of the Commission.